Effective approximation of the solutions of algebraic equations: Introduction

 Our work is motivated by the natural question whether every purely dimensional analytic set can be (locally) approximated by algebraic or Nash ones of the same pure dimension.
 This question is related to the classical problem of characterizing those analytic sets which are analytically equivalent to algebraic ones (see e.g. \cite{Ar1}, \cite{Ar2}, \cite{BoK}, \cite{BuK}, \cite{Lem}).
 As for algebraic approximation, the problem is interesting especially for non-complete intersections, i.e. for analytic sets for which the number of defining equations is greater than their codimensions.
 Then one cannot simply replace the defining functions by approximating polynomials as this gives sets of strictly smaller dimensions.
 Nevertheless, algebraic approximations do exist for a large subclass of the class of non-complete intersections (see \cite{B6}, \cite{B7}, \cite{B9}).
 In particular, every analytic set admits local algebraic approximations which in many cases can be effectively constructed.
 One of the main tools used in the construction is Theorem \ref{main} discussed in the present paper (cf. \cite{B7}, p.
 284) and the algorithm following from its proof.

-Finally, let us mention that both in the real case \cite{CRS} and in the complex case \cite{Lem} global versions of Theorem \ref{main} are known to be true.
-The original proofs of these theorems are elegant and relatively short, but rely on the affirmative solution to Artin's conjecture-a deep and difficult result of commutative algebra (cf. \cite{CRS}, \cite{Lem}).
-For a geometric approach the reader is referred to \cite{B8}.
-However, these proofs do not indicate any simple constructive procedures of approximation.

-The present paper is organized as follows.
+The organization of our paper is as follows.
 Sections \ref{mainIprof} and \ref{examp} are devoted to Theorem~\ref{main} and the algorithms, respectively.
-Preliminary material concerning Nash mappings and sets as well as analytic sets with proper projection is gathered in Section \ref{preli} below.
+Preliminary material concerning Nash maps and sets as well as analytic sets with proper projection is gathered in Section~\ref{preli} below.